 I discovered my love for art in sixth grade when the art teacher brought in mixed media and tools to make small sculptures.
-I forgot about time and worked through lunch.
+I forgot about time and lunch.
 I was hooked.
-About this time, my fascination of archeology also started.
+My fascination of archeology also started at this time.
 A hint of what lies beneath the surface – discovery among the layers.
 I find that art and archeology continue to meet up in my work.
-Fortunately, I had a wonderful Art teacher in high school.
-She was instrumental in me enjoying the artistic process all the more.
-I went on to earn my Bachelors of Arts degree in Art at California State University, Long Beach.
+After learning more from a wonderful art teacher in high school, I went on to earn my Bachelors of Arts degree in Art at California State University, Long Beach.

 Beauty is something deemed by the beholder.
 Beauty is not a luxury, but a necessity in life.
 A salve to the soul.
-It’s something that calls to us so deeply.
+It calls to us so deeply.
 Things are always changing in nature and in our everyday life.
-If we take time to look, we will see the beauty.
+If we take time to look, we will see the beauty in every stage.

 Kathy Johnson Studio gives back.
 Being grateful for what we have and helping those that are less fortunate, adds joy to life.